 For most rooms, though, start by choosing the color of stone that you love.
 Don't worry about how it will fit into the room.
 You'll worry about fitting the room to the stone later.
 Choose a stone that you think is beautiful, regardless of whether it matches the color of your cabinets or walls.
 You will be far more satisfied, in the end, by choosing a stone that you simply adore, rather than choosing a color or style because you think it will match.

 Once you've chosen your stone, imagine what colors will look best on the walls.
 Choosing a color within the same color family will help the room blend into itself, and the resulting uniformity will give it a comfortable feel.
 This is called monochromatic color theory, and it tends to create an atmosphere of coziness and quiet elegance.

 Choosing colors adjacent to the stone's color on the color wheel is called analogous color theory, and is similar to monochromatic theory.
 It produces a subtle feeling, as long as one color (the walls, for example) is chosen as the dominant color, and the rest of the room (stone, floor, and accent pieces) are allowed to enrich the dominant color.

-Choosing a complimentary color scheme (colors opposite each other on the color wheel) will give the room a sense of motion and contrast.
+Choosing a complementary color scheme (colors opposite each other on the color wheel) will give the room a sense of motion and contrast.
 It looks best when the dominant color (walls and floor) is cool, and the accents are warm.
 Cool accents in a warm room tend to look awkward.
-Because of the strong contrast produced by a complimentary color choice, many designers choose to use the colors just adjacent to the complimentary color, rather than the complimentary itself.
+Because of the strong contrast produced by a complementary color choice, many designers choose to use the colors just adjacent to the complementary color, rather than the complimentary itself.
 This can help soften the effect.

 A triadic color scheme uses three colors spaced evenly apart on the color wheel.
 This scheme tends to make a room look harmonious, logical, and balanced.